What are you looking for?

 Accessing the City Centre by Car

-All routes into the city centre for motorists will be open as usual, with access available from the M4 corridor via Junction 30, 32 and 33.
-Those visiting Cardiff are advised to familiarise themselves with the restrictions to through-traffic in the city centre before they travel.
+All routes for motorists into the city centre are open as usual, with access available from the M4 corridor via Junctions 29, 30, 32 and 33.

 - For more information on NAT services, please click here.